Drillu/Metroidvania16/README.md

 ### Branch descriptions:
  -main - the main branch <br />
- -coolermovement - A branch for revamping the movement mechanics <br />
+ -movement - A branch for revamping the movement mechanics <br />
- -coolermovement/dash - adding a dash mechanic
+ -movement/dash - adding a dash mechanic

  ### Unity version
  - 2021.3.1f1